Separate Evolution of Two Systems

 Poor Data Sharing

-Basic synchronization needs arise out of this separation, for example, students who enroll in a course need to be have accounts and access propagated from the official student registration system to the LMS.
+Basic synchronization needs arise out of this separation; for example, students who enroll in a course need to have accounts and access propagated from the official student registration system to the LMS.

-As learning applications proliferated, in part due to the widespread success of the IMS Learning Tools Interoperability (LTI) standard, the need for reliable student roster data source has become even more important.
-This is compounded by a recent trend to provide tuition inclusive student access to digital course materials, which makes keeping accurate enrollment counts even more important.
+As learning applications proliferated, in part due to the widespread success of the IMS Learning Tools Interoperability (LTI) standard, the need for a reliable student roster data source has become even more important.
+This is compounded by a recent trend to provide tuition-inclusive student access to digital course materials, which makes keeping accurate enrollment counts even more important.

 Poor data sharing is just one example of the many problems that arise from the separate evolution of academic and administrative system.
 The next article in this series will take a closer look at other problems caused by the disconnect of these systems, including the impact on accurately determining student success and engagement.

 - Academic vs. Administrative Computing: Bridging the Gap - "The Impact of Data on Student Success" (Article #2)

 - Academic vs. Administrative Computing: Bridging the Gap - "Possible Solutions" (Article #3)

 - Academic versus Administrative Computing: Bridging the Gap - "Recommendations" (Article #4)

 "Institutions need close working relationships and trust between the academic and administrative communities so that administrators "have the self-confidence to work with the academic community as equal partners"".

 ECAR Research Bulletin: Adapting the Established SIS to Meet Higher Education's Increasingly Dynamic Needs, ECAR Research Bulletin, Lang & Pirani, 2014 https://library.educause.edu/~/media/files/library/2014/9/erb1411-pdf.pdf